rj-oidc/e2e-action-workflows/workshop/exercise-1/1_repo-project-management.md

-# Set up your repository using Github Action
+# Project Management and issue automation

 This section will focus on issue automation and project management.
-It will do the following :
+With the help of issues we will show how GitHub Actions can be used in various part of SDLC.
+We will use workflows which will :
-- Add issue to project board whenever a new issue is created.
+- Add an issue to a project board whenever a new issue is created.
+This helps in tracking the issue.
-- When an issue is assigned to a user, create another issue.
+- When a `feature` issue is assigned to a user, create a `design` issue.
-- When an issue is closed, create new issues and update old issue.
+- When an issue realted to feature is closed, create new issue(s) and update the `feature` issue.

-This helps in automating issues and help managing your project.
+This helps in automating issues and managing your project.
 We will use these workflows to traverse through the workshop.

 ## Create a new project
-   - Open a new tab and go to https://github.com/
+   - Open a new tab and go to your org
-   - Click your profile icon on top right
-   - Go to `Your Projects`
+   - Go to `Projects` tab
    - Click on `Projects (Beta)`
-   - Click on the `New Project` button.
+   - Click on the `New Project` dropdown and Select `New Project (Beta).
-   - Copy url of the project.
+   - A new project will be created.
+Copy url of the project.

-Store project url in actions secrets.
-  - In your forked repository, go to `Settings`
-  - Click on `Secrets` option listed on the left side.
-Then click on `Actions` option.
-  - Click on `New repository secret`
-  - In **Value** text box, paste the project url from the previous step.
-  - In **Name**, enter `PROJECT_URL`
-  - Click on `Add Secret`
-  - You can see that the secret is added.

-  Note : Project url is not a secret.
-We are storing it here for easy reference in action workflows.

 ## Automate Project management

 Now we will automate issue addition to project using GitHub Workflows.
-We will write a workflow which will add issue to the project whenever a new issue is created.
+We will use a workflow which will add issue to the project whenever a new issue is created.

 1. Create a new workflow file named `add-to-project.yml` in `.github/workflows` folder.
 (You can also go to `Actions` tab -> `New workflow` and use `Skip this and set up a workflow yourself`, using which you will get a basic workflow template to fill in)
 2. Add the name of the workflow as "Automate project management"